 I rowed with my shipmates while I was alive.
 (Bk.
 11, lines 68-75, Lombardo)

-Elpenor specifically asks Odysseus to mark his grave with the oar that represents for him and for anyone who visits his grave the meaning of his life: he was a man of the sea and a companion of the great Odysseus.
-Odysseus’ first act upon returning from the After World will be to bury his companion.
+Elpenor specifically asks Odysseus to mark his grave with the oar that represents for him and for anyone who visits his grave the story of his life: he was a man of the sea and a companion of the great Odysseus.
+Odysseus’ first act upon returning from the world upon which Helios does not shine will be to bury his companion.

-After encountering Elpenor, Odysseus seeks out and talks to Tiresias, the great prophet who alone among the dead is allowed to retain his true mind and who Circe has said will advise him how to avoid the various dangers that await him on his way home and how finally to make peace with Poseidon.
+After encountering Elpenor, Odysseus seeks out and talks to Tiresias, the great prophet who alone among the dead is allowed to retain his true mind (nous) and will now advise him how to avoid the various dangers that await him on his way home and how finally to make peace with Poseidon.
 To achieve this peace, Tiresias instructs Odysseus to plant an oar in a place where ships and the sea are unknown:

 Then you must go off again, carrying a broad-bladed oar,